Considerations during COVID-19

 - Additional vaccine considerations for particular age groups

-- Steps providers may be taking to protect patients from exposure to COVID-19 during visits
+- Steps providers have taken to protect patients from exposure to COVID-19 during visits

 Use this easy-to-read guide to determine when your child needs vaccines.